CarlosZoft/2020.2-Ingresso.eear/docs/design-ava-dese/nivel-1/avaliacoes/avaliacao-efetua.md

 - Adicionar a representação das ações números 3, 4, 5, 6, 8 e 10 no diagrama do HTA e suas respectivas descrições textuais;
 - Adicionar o fluxo da opção "Área do candidato";
-- Corrigir a descrição textual referente a ação número 2, já incluinod a adição do novo fluxo;
+- Corrigir a descrição textual referente a ação número 2, já incluindo a adição do novo fluxo;
 - Corrigir as relaçõe dos subobjetivos;
 - Especificar as opreações.
 ## Versionamento